Gyeongbin/Predicting-MBTI-Personality-through-Text-Styles/README.md

 - **Seunguk Yu**: School of Computer Science & Engineering in CAU
 - **Sangryul Kim**: School of Computer Science & Engineering in CAU
 - **Jungjoon Kim**: School of Applied Statistics in CAU
-- **Gyungbin Park**: School of Computer Science & Engineering in CAU
+- **Gyeongbin Bak**: School of Computer Science & Engineering in CAU

 ## 🕒 Meetings
 | **Dates** | **Contents** |